21wang12/UCSC-CMPS140/ANSWER-p1.md

 # Project 1: Search in Pac-Man

+Congrats!
+Get full credit in this project with the answer below.

 # Question 1

 Implement the depth-first search (DFS) algorithm in `pacai.student.search.depthFirstSearch`.
 To make your algorithm complete, write the graph search version of DFS, which avoids expanding any already visited states (textbook section 3.5).